The Old Age Home(page)

 for us to watch.
 When we get closer to virtual reality, it will

-be more fun to "travel" with friends than to paying for a real
+be more fun to "travel" with friends than to pay for a real

 tour that packages us into a cookie-cutter trip.